The BSc (Hons) Human Nutrition and Dietetics requires completing and passing three clinical placements.

 - 120 points from the Irish Leaving Certificate at Highers to include Biology and Chemistry at grade H2

-- T level in a Science subject will be considered alongside a further Level 3 qualification
+- T level in a Science subject will be considered alongside a further relevant Level 3

 - Access to Higher Education Diploma: to include 15 Distinctions in both Biology and Chemistry credits, and Merits from the remaining level 3 credits.
 Access to Higher Education Diplomas are accepted in the areas of Biosciences, Health Care, Health Science and Science.
 A minimum of 5 GCSEs at grade C/4 or above in English language, Mathematics and Science are also required

 Please note it is a professional requirement that all applicants have GCSE grade C or equivalent in both English Language and Mathematics.
 Applicants who speak English as a second language must have adequate command of English, with an IELTS score of 7, with at least 6.5 in all elements.

 If you are studying combinations of the above or if your qualification isn't listed, please either contact Admissions or refer to the UCAS Course Search for entry requirements.
 Further information on our entry requirements, including qualifications from the EU can be found by clicking here.

 In terms of the personal statement we would be looking for evidence of work experience and knowledge of the work of a dietitian, together with evidence of communication skills.

 Unfortunately, due to limited numbers, applicants who choose the university as an Insurance choice cannot be guaranteed a place.